Mike Bubbins: Acting roles

-Bubbins has acted in BBC sitcoms, including Warren, where he played Bob; and Josh, in which he made a cult appearance as driving instructor, Huw.
-In the BBC Wales sitcom, Tourist Trap, Bubbins played Wyn - with Mari Beard as long-suffering wife Charlotte.
+Bubbins has acted in BBC sitcoms, including Warren, where he played Bob; and Josh, in which he made an appearance as driving instructor, Huw.
+In the BBC Wales sitcom Tourist Trap, Bubbins played Wyn – with Mari Beard as long-suffering wife Charlotte.

-He portrayed an exaggerated version of himself in spoof paranormal investigation show, The Unexplainers - based on the radio show of the same name - and Pastor John in the second series of Soft Border Patrol.
+He portrayed an exaggerated version of himself in spoof paranormal investigation show, The Unexplainers – based on the radio show of the same name – and Pastor John in the second series of Soft Border Patrol.

-Bubbins guested at desk sergeant Tony in BBC crime mystery series, Death Valley, which starred Timothy Spall in the lead role as John Chapel.
+Bubbins guested at desk sergeant Tony (renamed Cliff Rickard in series two) in BBC crime mystery series Death Valley, which starred Timothy Spall in the lead role as John Chapel and Gwyneth Keyworth as Janie Mallowan.
+He also cameoed in comedy pilot Misguided for Channel 4.

 Presenting and guest appearances

 Bubbins appeared in episode 12 of Eat Your Heart Out With Nick Helm (2017); series one, episode seven of Jon Richardson: Ultimate Worrier (2018); and in the documentary Rhod Gilbert: Stand Up To Shyness (2019).

-In April 2022, Bubbins starred in an episode of Iaith Ar Daith for S4C, in which he learned Welsh, alongside friend and colleague, Elis James.
+In April 2022, Bubbins starred in an episode of Iaith Ar Daith for S4C, in which he learned some Welsh, alongside friend and colleague, Elis James.
 This led to a viral clip of Bubbins singing Yma o Hyd alongside Dafydd Iwan.

-Later the same year, Bubbins co-presented eight episodes of BT Sports' clip-show, Down The Clubhouse, a spin-off from the Socially Distant Sports Bar podcast.
+Also in 2022, Bubbins co-presented eight episodes of BT Sports' clip-show, Down The Clubhouse, a spin-off from the Socially Distant Sports Bar podcast.

-In 2024, he was a guest on Channel 4's long-running cookery show, Sunday Brunch.
-He was also a panellist for series 17, episode eight of Would I Lie to You?, alongside Babatunde Aléshé, Jessica Knappett, and Claudia Winkleman.
+In 2024, he was a guest on Channel 4's cookery show, Sunday Brunch.
+He was also a panellist for series 17, episode 8 of Would I Lie to You?, alongside Babatunde Aléshé, Jessica Knappett, and Claudia Winkleman.
 Bubbins told a story about a schoolboy trip to the Wimbledon Championships, and performed the Ski Sunday theme in the style of Elvis Presley.
 The appearance came via a recommendation from presenter and author Richard Osman, after the pair worked together on Richard Osman's House Of Games.

-In August 2025, Bubbins and his father, Bob, discussed the subject of 'holidays' for episode two of BBC Wales show, Back In the Day.
+In August 2025, Bubbins and his father, Bob, discussed the subject of 'holidays' for episode two of BBC Wales show, Back in the Day.
+He also guested on Morning Live, alongside Mammoth co-star Sian Gibson in December 2025.

+S4C's One In a Million (Un Mewn Miliwn) saw Bubbins attempt to master the Welsh language, as part of the goal to have a million Cymraeg speakers by 2050.
+Later in 2026, he spent a week in Dictionary Corner on long-running Channel 4 game show, Countdown.

-Bubbins has also been a contestant on various quiz shows.
+Bubbins has been a contestant on various quiz shows.